Connect with us

 We do not do any “sponsored content.”

-We do not accept any funding from governments of any kind.
+We do not accept funding from any government.

-We do not add links to Amazon or anything else for commissions on products.
+We do not add links to Amazon or any other affiliate programs for product commissions.

 Our content is not influenced by money.
 Period.